jj1bdx/emprng/README.md

 Thanks to Dan Gudmundsson for the idea of allowing multiple PRNG handlers to the OTP random module, including the code review, various ideas, implementations, pieces of code for `rand.erl` and `rand_SUITE.erl`, and comments.

-Dan has committed a lot of new code between OTP 19 to 20.
+Thanks to Guilherme Andrade for adding cryptographically strong rand plugins and other contributions.

+Thanks to Raimo Niskanen for adding xoroshiro116+, supervising the code for OTP 20, and other contributions.

-Thanks to Sebastiano Vigna for providing xorshift116+ and xoroshift116+ algorithms.
+Thanks to Sebastiano Vigna for providing xorshift116+ and xoroshiro116+ algorithms.

 Thanks to Mutsuo Saito and Makoto Matsumoto, the SFMT and TinyMT authors, for